- How many hours are volunteers required to serve per week?

 How many hours are volunteers required to serve per week?

-Volunteers work a minimum of one (1) three hour shift per week.* This shift will repeat every week.
+Volunteers work a minimum of one (1) three or four hour shift per week.* This shift will repeat every week.
 Volunteers are expected to be reliable in attending their shifts as they are an integral part of enhancing the patient and caregiver experience at MSK.

 *Caring Canine volunteers and musician volunteers may work for 1 – 2 hour shifts weekly given the nature of their assignment.